maurges/every-rust-gui-library/notes.md

 Interesting, one developer went on to make iced, and the other two went to slint.
 I like them both, so now I /am/ interested in orbtk.
-Enough to read the docs at least, don't wanna program I'm burned out sad boy (or girl).
+Enough to read the docs at least, don't wanna program I'm a burned out sad boy (or girl).

 Huh, by the time of iced the devs learned to make pretty widgets, but here they are still ugly.
 Not fui ugly, but android 1.0 ugly.
 Maybe it will also be that